mmmries/eagle_eyes/README.md

 provides a Phoenix LiveView app.
 The `vcr` project is a nerves app which embeds the `screen` project and gets everything pulled together and ready to run as a firmware project.

+## Project Secrets

+There are a several sensitive pieces of data that shouldn't be shared online in this project.
+I like to use [direnv](https://direnv.net/) and create a file in the root of this project with things like the `NERVES_NETWORK_PSK` and `SECRET_KEY_BASE`.